jeffersonnnn/ZEclipse/DOCUMENTATION.md

 ## Custom Crates

-BlackoutSOL relies on several custom-built crates that provide specialized functionality for cryptographic operations, zero-knowledge proofs, and Solana blockchain integration.
+ZEclipse relies on several custom-built crates that provide specialized functionality for cryptographic operations, zero-knowledge proofs, and Solana blockchain integration.
 These crates are designed to work together while maintaining clear separation of concerns for better maintainability and security.

 ### poseidon_standalone